BossoneMedia.com

 The Alchemist by Paulo Coelho

 A lovely tale of a young man who leaves Spain in search of a treasure through North Africa.
 Coelho has a masterful power over words through simplicity.
 His prose is flows smoothly and his messages inspiring.
 This book is his most famous, and a quick read.
 Certainly a good introduction to the author, who has been translated all over the world.
+It's a very easy read with a simple message: happiness is not found outside yourself.

 .